Martin1982/live-broadcast-bundle/README.md

             application_id: YourFacebookAppId
             application_secret: YourFacebookAppSecret

-When using Sonata Admin; add the Sonata block to your blocks config:

-    sonata_block:
-        blocks:
-        sonata.block.service.facebookauth:
-            contexts:   [admin]

 ## Enabling YouTube Live

 Login to https://console.developers.google.com/ and enable the 'YouTube Data API v3'.

-Setup oAuth Credentials for your server.
-In case you're using the Sonata Admin from this bundle the redirect URI's path is `<your domain>/admin/channel/youtube/oauthprovider`

 Add the YouTube API info to your config.yml: